113 results found

 Currently, sporting body consensus criteria consider concussion to be a mild traumatic brain injury (mTBI), which is indicated by a transient mental obtundation.
 Acute concussion diagnosis, thus, relies upon first-hand observation of the impact and the effect upon the patient (or recorded video), and clinical assessment including clinical history and examination.
 The diagnosis of a concussion can be difficult if there are no witnesses.
 Additionally, the inability of the patient to provide a clear account of the circumstances of the injury can make the diagnostic process more challenging, and on the other hand, is suggestive of a retrospective amnesia and, hence, supportive of a concussion.
 However, the converse may not be true, since some patients may provide a clear history of no concussion, but display objective signs of momentary mental obtundation, not recalled by the patient.
 Thus, since a concussion diagnosis by patient history is problematic, diagnosis should rely upon objective measures, including third-person witness account, clinical examination, and laboratory testing.
 We review the different means to make a diagnosis of concussion.

-Rust HM, Seemungal BM, Kheradmand A, 2019, Vestibular Perception: From Bench to Bedside, Advances in Translational Neuroscience of Eye Movement Disorders, Publisher: Springer International Publishing, Pages: 43-71, ISBN: 9783030314064
+Rust HM, Seemungal BM, Kheradmand A, 2019, Vestibular Perception: From Bench to Bedside, Contemporary Clinical Neuroscience, Pages: 43-71

 Papathanasiou ES, Cronin T, Seemungal B, et al., 2018, Electrophysiological testing in concussion: A guide to clinical applications, Journal of Concussion, Vol: 2, ISSN: 2059-7002